dnscro/jtan-sensor/README.md

 Fill the variables in the .env file based on the details in the **Component details** chapter.

+Make sure the timezone is set to UTC and the datetime is set.

 Run the docker-compose stack:
 ```
 docker-compose up -d